banada/comma-research/README.md

 `augment-videos.sh` is used to turn one video into many through viewport manipulation (cropping and translating).

-`process-all.sh` calls `process-body-data.sh` to convert HEVC to HDF5.
+`video2hdf5.py` converts HEVC and rlog to HDF5.
 These depend on openpilot and should be run from `openpilot/tools/lib`.
-TODO: combine these, rename
 TODO: separate out openpilot dependency

 `split-dataset.py` splits the training and validation sets